Ushsishman/weather-app/README.md

 # Overview
 >
-I did this weather app with reactjs,tailwindcss and vitejs.You can read more detail below
+I did this weather app with reactjs,tailwindcss and vitejs.You can read more detail below,and here is [link](https://glittery-crumble-14e743.netlify.app/)

 ## React
 - Basic react concepts and hooks